MetaSilence/Website-project/README.md

 The size of my urls is like that because for some reason it doesn't want to display a tinyfied url.

+My contact us section looks ugly, but I didn't want to start playing with my form code and break it.

 Here are my "inspirations" for my code:

 formspark gave me my form code, though i did get their product and they have a free shoutout everytime someone sends a message.